-Here are ways to beat stress at school.
+Here are Ways to Beat Stress at School

 Stress.
 It happens to all of us, including our kids.
 As though a full schedule and trying to maintain a social life isn’t enough to cause a little anxiety, now our students have completed mid-terms and before you know it will be preparing for finals.
 Fortunately, UCF is on top of it, offering various programs, workshops, training, and suggestions; most of which are free to our Knights.

 UCF presents a variety of Wellness Workshops that are free to registered students using their NID and NID password.
 One 45 minutes to an hour workshop is called A New Perspective: Stress and How to Manage It.
 I imagine most of our kids can use this one.
 They also offer events specifically for stress management.
 There is quite a list ranging from Taking Charge of Social Anxiety to Paws-A-Tively Stress-Free, which uses human-animal interactions to help reduce stress (it really works).
 UCF students can also engage in Online Relaxation Training.
 There are five downloadable techniques including breathing, muscle relaxation, autogenics, and guided imagery offered to help the user learn and practice relaxation techniques designed to manage stress.

 HaveuHeard that UCF also offers a Biofeedback Program, a relaxation training program?
 Biofeedback is a one-on-one counselor assisted training program which educates students on how to implement relaxation techniques that work them individually.
-Six sessions are recommended (and if paid up front it is $50, otherwise it is $10 a session.)
+Six sessions are recommended (and if paid upfront it is $50, otherwise it is $10 a session.)

 Counseling is always available to students Monday through Friday as well.
 To find out how to get started with counseling on campus click here.